sandialabs/pyscan/Git_Best_Practices.md

 Pull Requests

-    At some point you may wish to add your changes to the main, or another branch on our GitHub repository to benefit others ability to make use of this pyscan program.
+    At some point you may wish to add your changes to the main, or another branch on our GitHub repository to benefit other's ability to make use of this pyscan program.
-    We welcome your requests; however, we ask that you use them sparingly, intentionally, and only for significant improvements to the functionality.
+    We welcome your requests; however, we ask that you only make a pull request once your branch has been tested using all our provided pytest test cases and is shown to be fully functional.

     This will help us to stay on top of updating pyscan meaningfully as different pull requests come in.

     To submit a pull request navigate to the pull requests tab on our GitHub page.
-Then click to create a pull request and select the base branch you want to merge to and the branch you want to merge from to the base branch.
-Please leave a meaningful note detailing why you want to merge this two branches to help us evaluate your request.
+Then click to create a pull request.
+First select the base branch you want to merge to, then select the branch you want to merge from.
+Please include a meaningful note detailing why you want to merge these two branches to help us evaluate your request.

+######## This belongs somewhere else because it's not related to Git.
+Should be included in a user guide. ###########

 Issues With Pyscan